c0hort/c0hort/about.md

 ---

-I am a certified data analyst and a seasoned ethical hacker.
+My name is Anthony and I am a certified data/intelligence analyst and seasoned ethical hacker.
+Though my skillset is broad, my strongest talents are in Social Engineering, Penetrative Testing, and Data Analysis.
 Ive earned a variety of professional level certifications while applying my craft.
 These include;

 |CompTIA's Project+ (pk001)|
 |CompTIA's Data+ ce (da001)|